photo by Bouke Salverda

 Please subscribe to dandyhorse: dandyhorsemagazine.com/subscribe

-Our 2014 Media Planner is now available.
-Please email email@example.com for a copy.
+Our 2015 Media Planner is now available.
+Please email email@example.com for more info.